Guntur Andhra Pradesh, India Travel Guide

 A small but important bird sanctuary (approx. 5 km from Guntur city center), known for hosting migratory birds like Spot-billed Pelicans and Painted Storks during winter.

-Kondaveedu Fort: Visit late afternoon for sunset views.
+Kondaveedu Fort: Visit late afternoon for seeing the sunset.
 Wear comfortable shoes.
 Uppalapadu: Dawn or dusk for bird activity.
 Carry binoculars and a telephoto lens.

 Amaravathi: Consider hiring a local guide to understand historical significance.

 Weekdays are less crowded than weekends and public holidays.
 When visiting religious sites, dress modestly, ensuring shoulders and knees are covered.
-Remember to remove your shoes before entering temples.
+Remember to leave your shoes at the door temples.

-Explore beyond main structures at Kondaveedu for less crowded spots.
+Explore outside of the main structures at Kondaveedu at a lower cost crowded spots.

 Houses artifacts excavated from the ancient Buddhist site of Amaravathi.
 Highlights sculptures, stupa panels, coins, and relics from Satavahana and Ikshvaku periods.